lauragracem/m1-0225-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - How do block-level elements affect the document flow?
+  They start new lines and take up the width of the document.

 - How do inline elements affect the document flow?
+  They don't start new lines and don't take up the width of the document, by default.

 - What are the default width and height of a block-level element?
+  It takes the width of it's parent container and the height of it's content.

 - What are the default width and height of an inline element?
+  It takes the size of it's content.

 ## Notes